amberjrivera/ee-upgrades-propensity/README.md

 <sub>__Table 2:__ Top ten predictive features in final model.
 The score of *all* importances in the model sums to 1.</sub>

-Here's a subset of the test data to demonstrate visually the model's 0.55 Recall score.
+I mapped a subset of the test data to demonstrate visually the model's 0.55 Recall score.
   * Green checkmarks are True Positives
   * Red checkmarks are False Positives
   * Green X's are True Negatives